elchs/LetoDBf/Readme.txt

  these as environment variables.
 So to set Environment variables: __LZ4=yes   and   __PMURHASH=yes to get defaults to use LZ4 compression and PMurHash algorithm.
 This is done in your terminal for Windows with: SET ...=...   and in Linux with: export ...=...
- You have to manually '#include rddleto.ch' and '#include leto_std.ch' into your projects, hbmk2 3.0 does that not automatic by using letodb.hbc.
+ You have to manually '#include rddleto.ch' into your projects, hbmk2 3.0 does that not automatic by using letodb.hbc.

       3. Running and stopping server